oseagull/onec_oooslk/README.md

 `.env.example`
 `.onec.env.example`

-The varible INCLUDE_PGDEFAULT=yes appends the content of pgdefault.conf file to postgresql.conf file.
+The varible `INCLUDE_PGDEFAULT=yes` appends the content of `pgdefault.conf` file to `postgresql.conf` file in container.
 If you want to specify any custom parameters for your PostgreSQL server you can do it there.

 ## Building the 1C:Enterprise Server Image